bryaburg/Bookmarks/README.md

 real interview questions from your favorite companies
 - [Dave Eddy](https://www.daveeddy.com/) - Hey my name's dave and you've found my website.
 If you're looking for the programmer or the musician you have come to the right place.
 Check out my music and cool projects below.
 - [Exercism](https://exercism.org/) - Exercism provides coding exercises and mentorship in various programming languages.
+- [The Art of the Command Line](https://github.com/jlevy/the-art-of-command-line) - This repository contains a guide to mastering the command line.
+- [The Missing Semester of Your CS Education](https://missing.csail.mit.edu) - The Missing Semester of Your CS Education provides lectures and resources for computer science students.

 ### Open Source